Dependable, Experienced, Knowledgeable

 Schedule a Free Consultation with an Experienced New Jersey Juvenile Crime Lawyer in Princeton, NJ

 Juvenile criminal cases tend to proceed quickly, making it important to contact an experienced juvenile criminal defense attorney as soon as you receive notice of the arrest or charge.
-At Aydelotte & Scardella Law LLC in Hamilton, NJ, we offer a free consultation, flexible appointments, and credit card payment options, and we always respond promptly to emails and phone calls.
+At The Scardella Law Firm LLC in Hamilton, NJ, we offer a free consultation, flexible appointments, and credit card payment options, and we always respond promptly to emails and phone calls.
 In our office, protecting your child’s rights and future becomes a priority.
 Contact us today at 609-587-1144 to schedule a free consultation to discuss your case, or fill out this online form.

 Frequently Asked Questions About Juvenile Crime Charges in New Jersey